Everything you need to know about kitten vaccinations

 When can my kitten go outside?

 A kitten can usually start to go outside unsupervised from when they are 6 months old.
-Your kitten must be vaccinated before it goes outside, to protect itself and other cats!
+Your kitten must be vaccinated before it goes outside, to protect itself and other cats.
 However, you should also consider having your cat neutered or spayed before they go outside.
 Talk to your vet about neutering your cat; it is usually advised to do this so that there is less chance of them developing health problems such as urine infections, testicular cancer or other illnesses.

 Do indoor cats need to be vaccinated?

-kitten proofed your home, there is always the chance of your kitten mixing with others when they’re older, which can spread a disease your cat has not been vaccinated against.
+There is always the chance of your kitten mixing with others when they’re older, which can spread a disease your cat has not been vaccinated against.
 And, although the idea of an indoor cat may seem simple, it isn’t always possible to keep your cat completely isolated from the outside world, or from other animals.

 When is it too late to get my kitten vaccinated?

 As mentioned above, kittens should get their vaccinations when they are nine weeks old, followed by a booster three weeks later.
 If your kitten is much older than that, speak to your vet.
-They will be able to advice on what to do and which vaccinations they need.
+They will be able to advise on what to do and which vaccinations they need.

 There is a lot to consider when you have a new kitten in your life, but at Argos Pet Insurance we want to provide you with all the information needed to help you and your kitten get along and live happily (and healthily) together.
 From toilet training to vaccinations, read more at the We Talk Pet blog.